 The sole test for determining whether an accused design infringes on a design patent is the “ordinary observer” test.
 The ordinary observer test requires one to view the differences between the accused design and the patented design in the context of the prior art.
 Egyptian Goddess, Inc. v.
 Swisa, Inc., 543 F.3d 665 (Fed.
 Cir.
 2008).
-Generally speaking, prior art are the designs already known before the filing date of a design patent.
+Generally speaking, the term prior art means designs and other published documents available to the public before the filing date of a design patent.

 Egyptian Goddess, Inc. v.
 Swisa, Inc., is a seminal case on design patent infringement.
 According to Egyptian Goddess, when the differences between the claimed and accused design are viewed in light of the prior art, the attention of the hypothetical ordinary observer will be drawn to those aspects of the claimed design that differ from the prior art.
 The ordinary observer test should be applying through the eyes of an observer familiar with the prior art.
 Id. at 677.
 The reason being that if the accused design has copied a particular feature of the claimed design that departs conspicuously from the prior art, the accused design is naturally more likely to be regarded as deceptively similar to the claimed design, and thus infringing.
 And when the claimed design is close to the prior art designs, small differences between the accused design and the claimed design are likely to be important to the eye of the hypothetical ordinary observer.”
 Id. at 672.